How to Cure Leaky Gut in 30 Days (+Leaky Gut Diet)

 - Vegetable oils

 The first thing the carnivore diet does is eliminate all of these.
-One of the reasons why the carnivore diet works so well is because it’s a radical elimination diet.
+One of the reasons why the carnivore diet can work so well is because it’s a radical elimination diet.

 And in our Coca Cola guzzling, oreo-fying, triple cheeseburger eating culture, eliminating pretty much everything will serve us well.